AlexanderSCK/PhoneAddressBook/README.md

 Built on .NET 8

-Leveraging Postgre database deployed in AWS
+Leveraging Postgre database deployed in AWS using Database First Approach

 using Serilog for logging to file